 When we’re little girls, we feel we can do anything.
-We can jump higher, sing better, run faster.
+We can jump higher, sing better, and run faster.
 Then someone challenges that belief, and self-doubt begins to take root.
 Though we don’t see it with the physical eye, there’s a silent enemy wreaking havoc in our relationships, careers, and finances.

 Here’s what I know for sure: confident little girls become financially successful women.

-The real key to creating financial freedom isn’t changing what we do, it’s changing our limiting beliefs about how we feel—and that requires more than just learning how to invest,” writes Nancy Levin, author of Worthy: Boost Your Self-Worth to Grow Your Net Worth on her website.
+“The real key to creating financial freedom isn’t changing what we do; it’s changing our limiting beliefs about how we feel—and that requires more than just learning how to invest,” writes Nancy Levin, author of “Worthy: Boost Your Self-Worth to Grow Your Net Worth” on her website.
 “When we don’t feel worthy on the inside, we develop patterns that prevent us from having the money, love, time, energy, health, joy we want and need.”

 Expectations: The self-esteem bandit

-Authors Claire Shipman, Katy Kay, and Jillellyn Riley tackle this issue in-depth in their book The Confidence Code for Girls: Taking Risks, Messing Up and Becoming Your Amazingly Imperfect, Totally Awesome Powerful Self.
-Their polling data revealed that nearly half of the 1,300-plus 12 and 13-year old girls they surveyed felt they could not fail and disappoint others.
-The pressure they put on themselves to achieve unrealistic ideals and expectations chipped away at their confidence but also set them up for years of depression and emotional struggle.
+Authors Claire Shipman, Katy Kay, and Jillellyn Riley tackle this issue in-depth in their book, “The Confidence Code for Girls: Taking Risks, Messing Up and Becoming Your Amazingly Imperfect, Totally Awesome Powerful Self.”
+Their polling data revealed that nearly half of the 1,300-plus 12 and 13-year-old girls they surveyed felt they could not fail and disappoint others.
+The pressure they put on themselves to achieve unrealistic ideals and expectations chipped away at their confidence, setting them up for years of depression and emotional struggle.

 Getting to the root of your self-limiting beliefs

 Your self-limiting beliefs commonly stem from the messages you received in your childhood.
 The next time your inner critic shows up, listen closely to what she’s saying; you know, that voice that tells you that you’ll end up alone and penniless with ten cats.
-Remember the first time you heard you weren’t capable of doing something or that you weren’t good enough?

-Believe it or not, that one seemingly insignificant moment sparked a series of subsequent “what ifs” and “why nots.”
+Remember the first time someone said you couldn’t do something or weren’t good enough?
+Believe it or not, that seemingly insignificant moment sparked a series of subsequent “what ifs” and “why nots.”

 What if I’m not smart enough to write this book?